apromore/ApromoreDocker/README.md

 ## Start Apromore Docker
-Run following script to start the Apromore Docker containers, it may take up to 10 minutes the first time your run this.
+Run following script to start the Apromore Docker containers, it may take few minutes the first time your run this.

 >Linux / Mac  - run `start`
 >Windows - run `start.bat`